-X.4.1.5 Delivery of Notifications
+X.4.1.4 Delivery of Notifications

+XCHT-WD actors are grouped with actors in the DSUB profile to enable sending notifications about workflow status updates.

-The following sections identify how DSUB functionalities shall be used
+The following sections identify how DSUB subscriptions should be used in the context of the Heart Team workflow by actors involved in the XCHT-WD profile.
+Other uses of DSUB filters for subscriptions are not forbidden.

-X.4.1.5.1 Workflow Status Update Notification for the HT Requester
+X.4.1.4.1 Workflow Status Update Notification for the HT Requester